 The Certificate in Remote Sensing and Earth Observation helps geospatial professionals become skillful users of imagery and sensor data in the context of geographic information systems and spatial analysis.
-This program is designed specifically for GIS practitioners who lack formal education in techniques and technologies associated with spatial image analysis and earth observation methods in order to pursue professional development and make career changes.
-The program explores theory and techniques for the professional application of remote sensing in geospatial systems and analysis.
-The program is offered through Penn State's World Campus.
+This program is designed specifically for GIS practitioners who lack formal education in techniques and technologies associated with spatial image analysis and earth observation methods in order to help them pursue professional development goals.
+The program engages key theories, current research, and contemporary techniques for the professional application of remote sensing in geospatial systems and analysis.

 Requirements listed here are in addition to requirements listed in Graduate Council policy GCAC-212 Postbaccalaureate Credit Certificate Programs.